-Dental implants seem like a modern innovation when you think about it.
-But nothing’s farther from the truth.
-This history and evolution of dental implants show it goes back to ancient civilizations.
-Of course, as time passed, the types of dental implant materials and dental implant procedures changed.
-But despite the years, it still holds as one of the world’s most crucial dental innovation.
+Dental implants seem like a modern innovation in your head.
+However, nothing could be farther from the truth.
+The history of dental implants actually goes way back to ancient civilizations.
+Of course, as time passed, the types of dental implant materials and dental implant procedures changed; the evolution might shock you.
+But despite the years, it still holds as one of the world’s most crucial dental innovations.

-From bamboo pegs to copper, to tooth implants, we’ve gone through different types of dental implants before perfecting the dental restoration.
-And each iteration has its own reasons for being, be it the lack of technology or the available materials of the time.
+From bamboo pegs to copper, to realistic tooth implants made of titanium alloy, we’ve gone through different types of dental implants before perfecting the dental restoration.
+And each iteration has its own reasons for being what it was, be it the lack of technology or the minimal available materials of the time.
 It’s nonetheless interesting to look back at everything that’s brought dental implants to where they are.

 That said, let’s take a quick glance at the history and evolution of dental implants.

-As with any dental milestone, the types of dental implant materials and dental implant procedures weren’t so savory.
-Nor safe.
-In ancient China, people used bamboo pegs to replace missing teeth.
+As with any dental milestone, the types of dental implant materials and dental implant procedures weren’t so savory nor safe.
+In Ancient China, people used bamboo pegs to replace missing teeth.
 To install them, you had to tap the bolt into the bone.
 You could imagine how excruciatingly painful this was.
-Nonetheless, they are considered the first people to use dental implants.
+Nonetheless, they were the first people to use dental implants.

-2000 years later, the ancient Egyptians used a similar method.
+2,000 years later, the Ancient Egyptians used a similar method.
 Instead of bamboo, they carved teeth out of metal, such as copper.
 This was also tapped into the bone.
-Thanks to the study of some mummies, however, archaeologists found other ivory teeth and the teeth of other humans transplanted into the jawbone.
-One could assume that the Egyptians were the first to utilize the human tooth transplant widely.
+Thanks to the study of some mummies, however, archaeologists also found ivory teeth and the teeth of other humans transplanted into the jawbone.
+One could assume that the Egyptians were the first to utilize human tooth transplants widely.
 Some still debate whether these transplants were done before or after death.
-So this is still a point of argument.
+So, this is still a point of argument.

 One physician, however, found that titanium can successfully integrate with the bone.
 Per-Ingvar Brånemark successfully implanted a titanium implant in a human, changing the dental landscape as we know it.